Code-Institute-Submissions/SOlaCoder005-ba-mi-soro_AugResub/README.md

 **Reason:**

-Through research, it was suggestedt that JavaScript code uses new ECMAScript 6 (ES6) abbreviations of traditional JS code.
+Through research, it was suggestedt that contempory JS syntax uses new ECMAScript 6 (ES6) abbreviations of traditional JS code.
 While it is not supported by all browsers, it is supported by many.
 As such, ES6 was designed to help programmers reduce code verbosity.
-For instance; in this case the ‘=>’ function in JS code is often used to shorten the function syntax.
+For instance; in this case the ‘=>’ function in JS code is often used to shorten traditional function syntax (e.g. 'function(){};').
 Similarly, rather than using bracket notation; property accessors such as  dot notation is often used to shorten code (W3Schools.com, 2021, Hayani, 2018 & Rafael, 2017).

 **Fix:**